The Country Club trails are on Bull Mesa south of Helper. The trails

 5 Wood descends north to the cliff edge, then turns back

-south.
-Here there's a trail fork labeled "Out of Bounds."
+On the western limb of 5 Wood, not too far from the cliffs, there's a trail fork labeled "Out of Bounds."
 But

 after wandering around in the trees I

 wasn't able to identify a trail I could follow here.
 So Out of Bounds

 isn't included on my map or tracks.
 If you want to include it in your ride